Would you believe me if I told you that my love of fashion led me to coding?

 With a solid vision, two certifications and a year at Liquid behind me, I was ready for a new runway.

-When I learned that Associate Director Amanda Jensen was looking for a developer on the LaunchPad team, I jumped at the opportunity.
-Launchpad is a network of Accenture and AWS developers to turn innovation into results quickly by building proofs of value and other solutions.
+When I learned that Associate Director Amanda Jensen was looking for a developer on the Rapid Prototyping team, I jumped at the opportunity.
+Rapid Prototyping is a network of Accenture and AWS developers to turn innovation into results quickly by building proofs of value and other solutions.
 This type of work brings me that much closer to the consultancy role I see in my mind.

 I can't say it enough to young women in particular: If you see something you want, take it!